aircall/android-test/README.md

 ## Submission

-At the end of the allocated time, submit a pull request on this repository and ping you point of contact at Aircall.
+At the end of the allocated time, submit a pull request on this repository and ping your point of contact at Aircall.

 Don't forget to include a **README** file with the following:
 - Write a brief outline of the architecture of your app